kitabatake/plantuml-studio-docs/README.md

 # Markdown code block support

-The markdown code block supporting before the version 2020.2 of this plugin has limited support because customizing the markdown preview area made possible since the version 2020.2 of the IntelliJ IDE.
+The markdown code block supporting before the version 2020.2 of this plugin has limited because customizing the markdown preview area by a plugin made possible since the version 2020.2 of the IntelliJ IDE.

 <small>※ Extensions unique to this plugin, such as `puclass` and `pusequence`, are expressed as `puclass format`.</small>